 The Carnegie Endowment for International Peace is one of the world’s most highly regarded international affairs think tanks and the oldest of its kind in the United States.
 Three qualities have defined it over its history: excellence in scholarship, responsiveness to changing global circumstances, and a commitment to making a concrete difference in the world.

 Ideas and analysis are valuable, but improving policies, decisionmaking, and real-world outcomes is Carnegie’s business.
-Today Carnegie has research centers in Moscow, Beijing, Beirut, and Brussels in addition to its headquarters in Washington, DC.
-It will soon open a center in New Delhi.
+Today Carnegie has research centers in Moscow, Beijing, Beirut, Brussels, and New Delhi in addition to its headquarters in Washington, DC.
 As it enters its second century, the Carnegie Endowment is committed to building the premier global think tank by continuing its international expansion while maintaining the quality and coherence of the organization.